HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: System Model

 In particular, we focus on two properties: \begin{enumerate} \item privacy against parties with only public-chain visibility and possible knowledge of human-friendly identifiers; and \item claim correctness after sender quote acceptance in the verified-quote deployment, i.e., after the sender has checked the quoted binding, the deterministic deposit address, and the registered on-chain intent tuple for an intent. \end{enumerate}

 The baseline deployment retains application-layer assumptions about both one-time identifier enrollment and per-intent recipient binding correctness before funding.
 The verified-quote deployment removes the latter assumption: a sender who verifies the attestation $\tau_B$, the quote proof, the locally recomputed deposit address, and the registered on-chain intent tuple cannot be induced to fund an intent whose blinded binding was derived from a different hidden handle or whose quoted asset metadata was silently changed by the relay.
 After funding, a relay can still delay or censor, but it cannot redirect the claim without either changing the committed blinded value before funding and failing sender-side verification, or breaking the security of the claim proof system and hash functions.
+The liveness guarantee is therefore conditional on eventual transaction inclusion for relay-submitted transactions.
+Deployments that require availability should expose a fallback path in which the sender, recipient, or an independent submitter can directly invoke the relevant registration, claim, or refund method when holding the required quote transcript, claim proof, refund authorization, or intent state.
+Fee sponsorship is a usability layer and must not be the only path by which a valid terminal state can be submitted.